mesham/pynq_api/docs/extended.md

 `int PYNQ_closeDMA(PYNQ_AXI_DMA* dma_state)`

 This call will close the connection to the DMA block, _dma_state_, and stop the DMA engines.
 An integer status code is returned indicating success or failure.

+## High Level Synthesis (HLS)

+The PYNQ API provides abstraction over interaction with HLS blocks via the AXI-Lite control port.
+All these HLS calls should be issued from code running on the PS as sudo.

+### Opening an HLS block

+`int PYNQ_openHLS(PYNQ_HLS* hls_state, size_t address, size_t width)`

+Opens an HLS block at _address_, which is defined in the Vivado address editor, of size _width_ in bytes.
+The user should declare a variable of type _PYNQ_HLS_ in their code and pass a pointer to this, this variable is then the context of the opened HLS block.
+An integer status code is returned indicating success or failure.

+### Starting the HLS kernel

+`int PYNQ_startHLS(PYNQ_HLS* hls_state)`

+This starts the HLS kernel of the block opened as _hls_state_, returning an integer status code is returned indicating success or failure.

+### Testing for HLS kernel completion

+`int PYNQ_testHLSCompleted(PYNQ_HLS* hls_state, int* flag)`

+Tests whether the HLS kernel at block _hls_state_ has finished execution (completed) or not.
+This status is written into _flag_, zero indicating it has not completed (e.g. currently running) and above zero indicating it has completed.
+Internally this also accepts 0x00 as completion, so really represents whether the kernel is idle or not.
+An integer status code is returned indicating success or failure.

+### Waiting for HLS kernel completion

+`int PYNQ_waitForHLS(PYNQ_HLS* hls_state)`

+Waits for the HLS kernel at _hls_state_ to finish execution.
+An integer status code is returned indicating success or failure.

+### Writing to the HLS kernel control port

+`int PYNQ_writeToHLS(PYNQ_HLS* hls_state, void* data, size_t offset, size_t length)`

+It is common for variables to be passed to the HLS kernel via the AXI-Lite control port (and also other aspects, such as setting the address of AXI slave ports.)
+This API call provides this, writing _length_ bytes from the _data_ pointer to the HLS kernel of _hls_state_ starting at memory location _offset_ which is relative to the start of the HLS kernel's memory region (i.e. writing to _0x00_ will write to the location commonly used by HLS as the status register).
+An integer status code is returned indicating success or failure.

+### Reading from the HLS kernel control port

+`int PYNQ_readFromHLS(PYNQ_HLS* hls_state, void* data, size_t offset, size_t length)`

+It is common to read from the HLS kernel via the AXI-Lite control port (for instance returning data and sending data back via pointers in HLS).
+This API call provides this, reading _length_ bytes from the HLS kernel of _hls_state_ starting at memory location _offset_ which is relative to the start of the HLS kernel's memory region and putting this in the _data_ pointer.
+An integer status code is returned indicating success or failure.

+### Closing the HLS block

+`int PYNQ_closeHLS(PYNQ_HLS* hls_state)`

+Will close the connection to the HLS block represented by _hls_state_.
+Note that this has no impact on the block itself and will not impact anything that is currently executing by it.